Celebrating the Gifts of Downtime

 Check out Instagram for more photos

-Our founder, Sharon K. Summerfield, is a Wellbeing Coach, Holistic Nutritionist and Certified Smart Growth Advisor, with a demonstrated success in nurturing healthy employees and high performing organizations.
+Our founder, Sharon K. Summerfield, is a Wellbeing Coach, Holistic Nutritionist and Certified Smart Growth Advisor, with demonstrated success in nurturing healthy employees and high performing organizations.

 We have a strong commitment to giving back, investing in local community creating space for all students to consider careers in construction, science, technology, engineering and math.